 A chance to exact revenge on the Imperial Japanese

-Back when he was a Major in 1944, “Dinghy” Dunham – approaching his mid-twenties – was at the controls of a Republic P-47D.
+Back when 1944, he was a major in 1944, William Dunham was at the controls of a Republic P-47D Thunderbolt.
 Flying over the Philippine Sea, he had a clear shot at a Japanese parachutist making a descent.
-The pilot was a sitting, or rather falling, duck.
-Dunham put him in that position in the first place, having shot down his Nakajima Ki-43.
-Now all he needed to do was deliver the killer blow.
+The pilot was a sitting – or, rather, falling – duck.
+Dunham had put him in that position, shooting down his Nakajima Ki-43 Hayabusa.
+Now, all he needed to do was deliver the fatal blow.

-Fresh in his mind was the brutality of the Imperial Japanese Forces.
-They’d been known to attack pilots dangling from their parachutes.
-Dunham may well have felt anger growing inside him, seeing a natural opportunity to take revenge on his ruthless opposition.
-An eye for an eye.
+Fresh in Dunham’s mind was the brutality of the Imperial Japanese; they’d been known to attack American pilots dangling from their parachutes.
+He may well have felt anger growing inside him, seeing an opportunity to take revenge on the opposition; an eye for an eye.

-Then something remarkable happened.
-Historynet (revisiting a 2008 Aviation History article) describes how Dunham’s hand was stayed before it could pull on the trigger mechanism.
-Not only did the Major choose not to shoot, he even chucked a lifejacket at his foe.
+Then, something remarkable happened.
+HistoryNet, revisiting a 2008 article in Aviation History, describes how Dunham’s hand was stayed before it pulled on the trigger mechanism.
+Not only did the he choose not to shoot, he even chucked a lifejacket at his foe.

-Earlier that year, Dunham lost his friend Col Neel Kearby.
-Together with Captain Sam Blair, they patrolled the North Coast of New Guinea from the air.
-The team engaged with 3 Kawasaki Ki.48s, but Kearby wound up in trouble.
+Earlier that year, Dunham lost his friend, Col. Neel Kearby.
+Together with Capt.
+Sam Blair, they patroled the north coast of New Guinea from the air.
+The team engaged with three Kawasaki Ki-48s, but Kearby wound up in trouble.
 He took out his target and circled back, unknowingly putting himself in the crosshairs of a Ki-43.

 The enemy was dealt with.
 However, Kearby disappeared after being fired on.
 Dunham never forgot his fallen comrade, and it’s theorized that this was a key reason behind his treatment of the Japanese pilot all those months later.